santiyounger/Santi-Younger-Website/content/posts/hugo_fold.md

 +++
-title = "How To Fold Text In Ox-Hugo Quick and Easy" author = ["santi"] date = 2020-08-07 tags = ["hugo", "web-design"] draft = false weight = 1005
+title = "How To Fold Text In Hugo Quick and Easy" author = ["santi"] date = 2020-08-07 tags = ["hugo", "web-design"] draft = false weight = 1003
 +++

 Recently I learned how to write HTML code inside of ox-hugo thanks to this amazing [short blog-post](~/Zotero/storage/289Z3CW7/hugo-raw-html-shortcode.html).